Goldendoodle Paws and Mud

-- First, keep your Doodle’s hair cut short during wet and muddy seasons.
+- First, I keep Juno’s hair cut short during wet and muddy seasons.
 It is much more difficult to clean long or shaggy hair than it is to clean hair that has been clipped short.
 If you prefer a shaggier look, make sure, at the very least, to have your Goldendoodle’s paws manicured shorter so they are neat and tidy.
 Otherwise, mud will easily accumulate in the long hair between the pads of the feet and be really tricky to extract.

-- My holy grail of all things amazing for my Goldendoodle is the MUD BUSTER.
+- My holy grail of all things amazing for Juno is the MUD BUSTER.
 I love this product.
-It truly is a lifesaver for getting Goldendoodle paws and legs clean.
+It truly is a lifesaver for getting my Goldendoodle’s paws and legs clean.
 If you haven’t tried one, I strongly urge you to give it a try.
-The Mud Buster is a tall BPA-free cup with gentle silcone bristles that removes the dirt and mud into the cup instead of into your house.
+The Mud Buster is a tall BPA-free cup with gentle silicone bristles that removes the dirt and mud into the cup instead of into your house.
 To use, add a little water, insert a muddy paw, do the twist, and repeat for 3 more paws.
 Depending on how dirty each paw is, you may wish to refill it with fresh water between paws.
 The Mud Buster comes in different sizes, so choose the one that is suitable for your dog.
 In fact, I use the Mud Buster so often that my Goldendoodle Juno automatically lifts a paw when she sees that I have it ready to clean her.
 I strongly suggest you pick up this product.
 It is an absolute game-changer!

 Pro-tip – The Mud Buster works brilliantly for melting snowballs off Godlendoodle paws and legs in the winter.
-It is also great for Goldendoodles that are allergic to the grass.
+It is also great for Goldendoodles that are allergic to grass.